binance/binance-spot-api-docs/web-socket-streams.md

 ## Live Subscribing/Unsubscribing to streams

 * The following data can be sent through the websocket instance in order to subscribe/unsubscribe from streams.
 Examples can be seen below.
-* The `id` used in the JSON payloads is an unsigned INT used as an identifier to uniquely identify the messages going back and forth.
+* The `id` is used as an identifier to uniquely identify the messages going back and forth.
+The following formats are accepted:
+  * 64-bit signed integer
+  * alphanumeric strings; max length 36
+  * `null`
 * In the response, if the `result` received is `null` this means the request sent was a success for non-query requests (e.g. Subscribing/Unsubscribing).

 ### Subscribe to a stream